neuefische/wd-flipped-classroom-curriculum/sessions/react-immutable-state/README.md

 - [ ] Explain that the correct term for variables that are "frozen in time" is **immutable**
 - [ ] Explain that this means that we must never change state variables even if we want to update them
 - [ ] Explain that if we have complex values (object and arrays) stored in state we need to make a copy of the state value to pass into the setter function.
-- [ ] Explain that if we want to change something that is nested (like and object in an array) we need to make sure that we create a copy of every nested object/array that we want to change.
+- [ ] Explain that if we want to change something that is nested (like an object in an array) we need to make sure that we create a copy of every nested object/array that we want to change.
 - [ ] Explain that this can be quite cumbersome.

 ### Demo